Veroalla/LegendsOfDota/README.md

  - Mounting Legends of Dota
   - You will need to add "Game  |gameinfo_path|addons/lod" without quotes to the end of your `dota/gameinfo.txt` file, the end result is something like this

-            "GameInfo"
-            {
-                game    "DOTA 2"
-                gamelogo 1
-                type multiplayer_only
-                nomodels 1
-                nohimodel 1
-                nocrosshair 0
-                GameData        "dota.fgd"
-                SupportsDX8 0
-                FileSystem
-                {
-                    SteamAppId              816     // This will mount all the GCFs we need (240=CS:S, 220=HL2).
-                    ToolsAppId              211     // Tools will load this (ie: source SDK caches) to get things like materials\debug, materials\editor, etc.
-                    //
-                    // The code that loads this file automatically does a few things here:
-                    //
-                    // 1.
-For each "Game" search path, it adds a "GameBin" path, in <dir>\bin
-                    // 2.
-For each "Game" search path, it adds another "Game" path in front of it with _<langage    at the end.
-                    //    For example: c:\hl2\cstrike on a french machine would get a c:\hl2\cstrike_french path added to it.
-                    // 3.
-For the first "Game" search path, it adds a search path called "MOD".
-                    // 4.
-For the first "Game" search path, it adds a search path called "DEFAULT_WRITE_PATH".
-                    //
-                    //
-                    // Search paths are relative to the base directory, which is where hl2.exe is found.
-                    //
-                    // |gameinfo_path| points at the directory where gameinfo.txt is.
-                    // We always want to mount that directory relative to gameinfo.txt, so
-                    // people can mount stuff in c:\mymod, and the main game resources are in
-                    // someplace like c:\program files\valve\steam\steamapps\<username>\half-life 2.
-                    //
                     SearchPaths
                     {
                         GameBin             |gameinfo_path|addons/metamod/bin // This tells it to load metamod